Okanjo/okanjo-docs/docs/Messages.md

 # Messages

-Facilitates platform buyer to store and store to buyer messaging.
+Facilitates platform user to store and store to user messaging.

-Messages are sent to via email to the buyer or store representatives.
+Messages are sent via email to the buyer or store representatives.
 Those emails can be directly replied-to to respond.
 They are also viewable through [User Notifications](UserNotifications.html) and existing messages can be replied to via [POST /messages/reply](Messages.html#POST /messages/reply).